Wisembly/ExcelAnt/README.md

 [![Build Status](https://travis-ci.org/Wisembly/ExcelAnt.png?branch=master)](https://travis-ci.org/Wisembly/ExcelAnt)

 ExcelAnt is an Excel manipulation library for PHP 5.4.
-Actually it works with [PHPExcel](https://github.com/PHPOffice/PHPExcel).
+It currently works on top of [PHPExcel](https://github.com/PHPOffice/PHPExcel).
-If you want to add another library, fork and contribute to improve it.
+If you want to add / use another library, feel free to fork and contribute !

 #Installation

-1. Install composer in your project: `curl -s http://getcomposer.org/installer | php`
+1. Install composer : `curl -s http://getcomposer.org/installer | php`
+(more info at getcomposer.org)
-2. Create a `composer.json` file in your project root:
+2. Create a `composer.json` file in your project root :
+(or add only the excelant line in your existing composer file)

 ```yml
   {